LabeliaLabs/referentiel-evaluation-dsrc/referential_evaluation_eng.md

 _(Type: multiple responses possible)_
 _(Select all response items that correspond to practices in your organization)_

-- [ ] 1.6.a we develop a _Privacy Impact Assessment_ (PIA)
+- [ ] 1.6.a We develop a _Privacy Impact Assessment_ (PIA)
-- [ ] 1.6.b we implement protection measures (in particular concerning the transfer, storage and access to the data concerned).
+- [ ] 1.6.b We implement protection measures (in particular concerning the transfer, storage and access to the data concerned).
-- [ ] 1.6.c we document APIs and measures implemented and keep them within projects.
+- [ ] 1.6.c We document APIs and measures implemented and keep them within projects.
-- [ ] 1.6.d we contract the relationships with suppliers and customers and the responsibilities that arise from this.
+- [ ] 1.6.d We contract the relationships with suppliers and customers and the resulting responsibilities.

 ---